pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

 ---
 ## 2012-12-24 11:59:11 - catdude - Clarification regarding building a search sting
 This is my first attempt to use pyparsing for serious work.
 I have a script that currently uses regular expressions to parse log files, looking for specific type of log lines.
-In my current testing, I'm being given a message containing 'Accepted publickey for nagios from 10.70.50.101 port 43382 ssh2'.
-I had been parsing this with a regex '(Accepted publickey for ([a-zA-Z0-9\.]+) from [0-9\.]+).*'.
+In my current testing, I'm being given a message containing `'Accepted publickey for nagios from 10.70.50.101 port 43382 ssh2'`.
+I had been parsing this with a regex `'(Accepted publickey for ([a-zA-Z0-9\.]+) from [0-9\.]+).*'`.

 If I use :